Will there be a Killing Eve season 4?

 Killing Eve season 4 cast: Who will return?

-It’s not yet been confirmed, but it’s likely that the main characters will all return, including Eve Polastri (Sandra Oh), Villanelle (Jodie Comer), Carolyn (Fiona Shaw), and Konstantin (Kim Bodnia).
+The main characters all returned, including Eve Polastri (Sandra Oh), Villanelle (Jodie Comer), Carolyn (Fiona Shaw), and Konstantin (Kim Bodnia).

+On top of our these, Owen McDonnell returned as Niko Polastri, Sean Delaney plays Kenny, and Darren Boyd stars as Frank.

 Killing Eve season 4 trailer